Ifunanya-101/Fuel_Factor/README.md

 ### 3. Data Visualization:
 The trends observed during data analysis were visualized using the `matplotlib` library.
 Key visualizations include:
 - **Bar Charts**: Representing trends such as exercise sessions vs. energy levels.
  - **Pie Charts**: Highlighting distributions of factors like fruit and vegetable consumption.

+### How to run the program
+You can run the program by downloading the fuel_factor.py file attached and running it on your python software.

+Thank you!